-American Express presents BST Hyde Park is a 10-day event consisting of six days of world class ticketed music events and four days of free midweek community-focussed activities.
+American Express presents BST Hyde Park is a 10-day event consisting of nine days of world class ticketed music events and eight days of free midweek community-focussed activities.
 The event attracts hundreds of thousands of visitors each year.

 AEG’s aim as a responsible event organiser is to ensure we are working to maximise the ways in which our event makes a positive impact, whilst reducing the negative impacts on the environment and community

-Our Sustainability Policy (click here) outlines our key economic, social and environmental commitments and objectives in the development and execution of American Express presents BST Hyde Park.
+Our Sustainability Policy outlines our key economic, social and environmental commitments and objectives in the development and execution of American Express presents BST Hyde Park.

 Here are some of the things we do to ensure American Express presents BST Hyde Park is a sustainable and responsible festival:

 - Waste and recycling

 - Travel & transport

 - Procurement & Materials